manassehgitau/manassehgitau/README.md

 I am Manasseh Gitau, a tech enthusiast and software engineer on a mission to reshape the world through innovation and cutting-edge tech.

 - 💻 Currently building Waba Yangu.
-- 🔭 Passionate about distributed computing, cloud tech, AI, and the endless possibilities of IoT and backend applications.
+- 🔭 Passionate about IoT, embedded software, and the endless possibilities of backend applications.
 - 🔍 I thrive at the intersection of software engineering and electronics, always chasing the next big breakthrough.

 ## 🎯 Goals